cristiantobol/developer-toolcamp/session_09_unit_testing.md

 that is de-coupled and modular.
 * We can make changes to existing code with more confidence as to whether our changes have broken any of the existing functionality.
-* They can be self-documenting, by which we mean that they provide examples for other developers on how the code is expected to be used.
+* The tests can be self-documenting, by which we mean that they provide examples for other developers on how the code is expected to be used.
 * We can use the outcome of the tests in our automation pipelines.
-For example we might stop a pull request from being able to be merged if tests aren't all passing.
+For example we might stop a pull request from being able to merge if tests aren't all passing.
 * When combined with metrics like [code coverage](#coverage) (covered later) they provide an indication of the code quality to other developers.
 Would you chose to import